LordGrimmauld/nix-check-deps/README.md

 - report unused

 Output of unused dependencies is unordered.
-This can be validated using `nix why-depends --precise`.
+Output can be validated using `nix why-depends --precise`.

 ## Current limitations & future plans
 Currently this tool can not differentiate between different outputs of dependencies.
 To still give good results, it checks all outputs of dependencies and accepts a dependency if any of its outputs are used.